rgilsagredo/GIT-cheatsheat/git_stuff.md

 si quieres añadir cosas que se te han pasado, le das a add y "git commit --amned" (with new massage optional)

-para quitar cosas del stage (antes de hacer commit) haces un "git reset HEAD file2beunstaged", también "git restore --staged <file>..." to unstage
+para quitar cosas del stage (antes de hacer commit) haces un "git reset HEAD file2beunstaged", también "git restore --staged <file>..." to unstage para deshacer cambios que no quieres, anets de stagear, hace un "git git checkout -- fine_name o git restore file_name

+branching
+this is used to develop something in paraller nd then put it back to the main branch of development to create a branch, "git branch <name>". to go to that branch, git checkout <name>.
+To create a remote branch that tracks the one you created, do a
+"git push -u origin <name>"